 \subsection{Multi-Degree of Freedom Display}

-We next aimed to increase the signal complexity while maintaining the design requirements by building on the design of the 1-DoF display.
-We did this by grouping multiple individually-actuated pouches placed side by side, forming a N-DoF wrapped haptic display, as shown in Figure~\ref{fig:device}(d) and (e).
-For this design, each of the pouches consisted of a 2.54~cm flat-width LDPE plastic tube (S-11155, ULINE), cut to fit the circumference ($2 \pi R$) of varied segments of a target segment on a robot arm.
-This way, the length of the pouch guaranteed that the haptic display fully wrapped around the cylindrical surfaces of the segments, forming a ring-shaped soft wrapped haptic display.
-The pattern is modified from the one used in the 1-DoF displays to better fit the available off-the-shelf LDPE tubing.
-The 2.54~cm square cell grid was achieved by heat sealing 1.7~cm long lines across the length of the tube, alternating sides as shown in Figure~\ref{fig:device}(c).
-The pattern allowed ring displays to conform to a cylindrical surface better, while providing a textured surface and restriction of excessive inflation.
+We next increased the signal complexity while maintaining the design requirements by building on the 1-DoF design.
+We grouped multiple, individually-actuated pouches to form a N-DoF wrapped haptic display, as shown in Figure~\ref{fig:device}(d)-(f).
+Each pouch consisted of a 2.54~cm flat-width LDPE tube (S-11155, ULINE), cut to fit the circumference ($2 \pi R$) of a segment on a robot arm and form a ring-shaped haptic display.
+Grommets were placed in the ends of the displays, and elastic bands tied the device around the cylindrical surface.
+The pattern is modified from the 1-DoF displays to better fit the LDPE tubing.
+The 2.54~cm square cell grid was achieved by heat sealing 1.7~cm long lines across the length of the tube, alternating sides (Figure~\ref{fig:device}(d)).
 Silicon tubing (0.66cm OD) was attached to an end of the individual ring display to inflate.
-For the studies described in Sections~\ref{sec:p2} and \ref{sec:vt2}, three ring displays were placed side by side.
-The ends of the displays were taped with a 1.9~cm separation between each.
-Grommets were placed in the ends of the group of displays, and elastic bands tied the device around the cylindrical surface.
-The separation between pouches is intended to assist in making the identification of each easier.
-This design allows the rendering of multiple signals in a smaller area than the 1-DoF sleeve design.
-For example, N ring displays can be placed in a single location to render N individual signals.
-Individual actuation of ring displays in sequences can further increase the complexity of haptic signals rendered by a set of N-ring displays.
-Since the N-DoF display covers a smaller area, it is easier to mount it in different places of the robot arm.
-The geometry of these ring displays influenced its actuation performance when compared to the 1-DoF sleeve design.
-Since the width of these displays (and therefore their radius when inflated) is small, they have smaller volume when inflated and resist higher pressures, therefore producing faster inflation/deflation speeds.
+For the studies in Sections~\ref{sec:p2} and \ref{sec:vt2}, three ring displays were placed side by side.
+Separation between pouches (1.9~cm) is added to assist in making the identification of each DoF easier.
+Since the N-DoF display segments cover a smaller area, it is easier to mount them in different places of the robot arm.
+Additionally, since the width of these displays is smaller than the 1-Dof sleeve design, they have smaller volume when inflated and resist higher pressures, producing faster inflation/deflation speeds.
 These ring-shaped soft wrapped haptic displays can be inflated to pressures above 1.5 psi (10.43 kPa) in 0.55 seconds, and withstand a maximum of 5 psi (34.48 kPa).
-This design also allows for faster variations in inflation pressure, switching from 1 to 3 psi (6.89 to 20.68 kPa) in 0.38 seconds, and deflate back to 1 psi in 0.12 seconds.
+Switching from 1 to 3 psi (6.89 to 20.68 kPa) occured in 0.38 seconds, and the display deflate back to 1 psi in 0.12 seconds.